BlueCookieWookie/Liteflayer/README.md

-# Liteflayer - A Really Fast Litecoin Brainwallet Cracker
+# Liteflayer - A Fast Litecoin Brainwallet Cracker Written In Python

 ## Overview: